At0micenergy/Blog/_posts/2024-04-10-Investigate Web Attack.md

 ---
 layout : post
-title: Investigate Web Attack Writeup image : Investigate Web Attack.png
+title: Investigate Web Attack Writeup image : Investigate_Web_Attack.png
 date: 2024-04-10 10:18 +0530
 tags: [OWASP ,SIEM , Incident Response , Splunk ]
 ---

 In this walkthrough, we will delve into investigating web application logs using Splunk.
 We'll explore a scenario where an attacker successfully compromised the system through web application hacking techniques.
 They achieved this by executing a code injection attack, manipulating the URL parameters.
-Additionally, the application exhibited numerous vulnerabilities, including file inclusion, Cross-Site Scripting (XSS), and successful privilege escalation, wherein the attacker added a remote user for persistence.
+Additionally, the application exhibited numerous vulnerabilities, including file inclusion, Cross-Site Scripting (XSS), and successful privilege escalation , code injuction, wherein the attacker added a remote user for persistence.

 [Here is the link to the Incident ](https://app.letsdefend.io/challenge/investigate-web-attack)